Year 6 - 2020

 Throughout the year we will be running a variety of different fundraising events to raise money towards Graduation.
 This is to ensure that costs are kept to a minimum for parents/carers and that students are able to participate in activities to celebrate their primary school journey.
 We will be looking for volunteers to assist in fundraising as needed.

-During Term 4 students will all be required to create a scrapbook that will become a memento of all their primary school years.
+Throughout the year, students will all be required to create a scrapbook that will become a memento of all their primary school years.
 Students will need to supply their own scrapbook and photos to use within this project.
-We strongly suggest you start gathering these materials as soon as possible as Term 4 will be here before we know it.
+We strongly suggest you start gathering these materials as soon as possible as in 2020 we are looking at starting this in Term 2.

 As part of our Graduation celebration students will have the opportunity to participate in activities which may include excursions that tend to change on a year to year basis.
 The cost for this is covered by both the fundraising and parent payments.
 Further notification of activities will be confirmed at a later date.